matomo-org/component-cache/README.md

 ## Changelog

+ * 0.2.4: do not throw exception when clearing a file cache if the cache dir doesn't exist
  * 0.2.3: fixed another race condition in file cache
  * 0.2.2: fixed a race condition in file cache
  * 0.2.0: Initial release